tmorse01/boggle-game/docs/project-overview.md

    - Solution: Implementing the official Boggle dice configuration rather than random letters

 5. **Finding All Solutions**:

    - Challenge: Efficiently finding all possible words on the board
-   - Solution: Optimized DFS algorithm with backtracking
+   - Solution: Optimized DFS algorithm with Trie-based prefix checking for early pruning of invalid paths

+6. **Performance Optimization**:
+   - Challenge: Reducing computation time when solving large boards or using extensive dictionaries
+   - Solution: Implementing a Trie data structure that allows for immediate rejection of invalid word prefixes